RONDA’S PEDRO ROMERO FAIR AND GOYESCA BULLFIGHT

 Other events at the 2022 Ronda Fair

 - Concert María Márquez (winner Yo soy del Sur) and switching on of the lights of the Real de la Feria and fireworks.
-29th August, when the parade arrives at the Real de la Feria after passing through the streets of Ronda’s centre, at around 10.30 p.m.
+28th August, when the parade arrives at the Real de la Feria after passing through the streets of the centre of Ronda, at approximately 22:30.